NEONScience/NEON-Data-Skills/_posts/2014-10-29-R-Basics-Getting-Started.md

 	length(1:10)

-OUTPUT [1] 10
+[1] 10

 	nchar("Software Carpentry")

-OUTPUT [1] 18
+[1] 18

-**What happens when you mix types?**
+####What happens when you mix types?

-R will create a resulting vector that is the least common denominator.
+When you mix types, R will create a resulting vector that is the least common denominator.
 The coercion will move towards the one that's easiest to __coerce__ to.

 Guess what the following do without running them first

 	xx <- c(1.7, "a")